 Eldorado XXI is a critical media practice parafiction attempt.
 Aesthetically similar to the majority of contemporary contemplative cinema, the mise-en-scène allows the action to unfold in its own rhythm.
-Drifting organically into non-diegetic orchestrated I came to Puno, looking to develop myself sequences, the film also lingers on a direct ethnographic cinema fashion approach combining visual sequences accompanied by off sounds.
+Drifting sequences, the film also lingers on a direct ethnographic cinema fashion approach combining visual sequences accompanied by off sounds.

 The question raised is how an individual can carry his entire family to hell seeking a desired fortune and wishing to break free from poverty.
 A random lottery promises the awakening of one's oblivion of oneself.
-It is Two went with him and I staved with my an illusion that leads men to self-destruction, younger children. moved by the same interests, dealt with the same tools and means, in contemporaneity as it has been dealt in the ancient times.
+It is Two went with him and I stayed with my an illusion that leads men to self-destruction, younger children. moved by the same interests, dealt with the same tools and means, in contemporaneity as it has been dealt in the ancient times.

-The objective and the subjective are dis-radio station. placed, not transformed.
+The objective and the subjective are dis- radio station. placed, not transformed.
 The story remains truthful-really truthful instead of fictionally truthful.
-But the veracity of the story had not stopped being a fiction.
-The break is not We began chatting, we became a couple and between fiction and reality, but in the new established a home. mode of storytelling, which affects both of them.
-What is opposed to fiction is not the real: it is not the truth; it is the storytelling function of the poor, insofar as it gives the false the power that makes it into a memorv-a legend.
+But the veracity of the story had between fiction and reality, but in the new established a home. mode of storytelling, which affects both of them.
+What is opposed to fiction is not the real: it is not the truth: it is the storvtelling function of the poor, insofar as it gives the false the power that makes it into a memorv-a legend.